emretepedev/pushToGitHub/README.md

 # Installation

 - Fork or Create
-  - You need to fork this project or create a new repository that includes files like these in GitHub.
+  - Fork this project.

 - Clone the Repository
-  - Clone the forked or created repository to local.
+  - Clone the forked repository to local.
+(If you are lazy run `cd ~` or `cd $HOME` before git clone command.
+Because of the default path.

 - The Execute Permission
   - You have to make executable to execute the sh file that one `pushToGitHub.sh`